pattarinth/connected-vehicle-telemetry-kafka-pipeline/README.md

-# Connected Vehicle Telemetry Streaming Pipeline (Kafka + MongoDB + Grafana)
+# Real-Time IoT Telemetry Streaming Pipeline (Kafka + MongoDB + Grafana)

 ## What This Project Demonstrates

-• Real-time vehicle telemetry streaming using **Apache Kafka**
+• Real-time IoT telemetry streaming using **Apache Kafka**
 • Event validation and routing using a **Python stream processor**
 • Storage of high-frequency telemetry data in **MongoDB (NoSQL)**

-• Exposure of time-series data via **FastAPI endpoints**
+• Exposure of time-series telemetry data through **FastAPI endpoints**

-• Real-time observability dashboards built with **Grafana**
+• Real-time monitoring dashboards built with **Grafana**

-• Practical architecture used in **connected vehicle / IoT data platforms**
+• Architecture patterns used in **IoT data platforms and real-time analytics systems**

 **Project Type:** Real-Time Data Engineering Pipeline

-**Domain:** Connected Vehicle / Automotive Analytics
+**Domain:** IoT Telemetry / Streaming Data Platforms

-# Real-time vehicle telemetry ingestion pipeline using Kafka, MongoDB, and Grafana
+## Overview

+This project implements a real-time **IoT telemetry streaming pipeline** that simulates devices sending sensor data into a scalable data platform.

-This project simulates connected vehicle telemetry streaming and demonstrates how automotive data platforms ingest, validate, store, and visualize real-time sensor data.
+The system demonstrates how modern IoT platforms ingest, process, store, and visualize continuous streams of telemetry events.

-The pipeline mimics how modern mobility platforms process vehicle telemetry streams from thousands of cars.
+The pipeline includes:

+- a **Python-based device simulator** generating telemetry data
+- **Apache Kafka** for real-time event streaming
+- a **stream processing service** for validation and anomaly detection
+- **MongoDB** for high-frequency telemetry storage
+- **FastAPI** for exposing analytics endpoints
+- **Grafana dashboards** for real-time monitoring and observability

+While the simulator models **connected vehicles**, the architecture is generic and can support many IoT device types such as:

+- industrial sensors
+- smart city devices
+- logistics trackers
+- energy monitoring systems
+- environmental sensors

 ## System Architecture